Lime – When do I use it? How much should I use? How often should I apply it?

 The soil reaction (or pH) is important because it controls how available nutrients are to your lawn.
 Most nutrients that plants need are readily available when the pH of the soil solution ranges from 6.0 to 7.5.

 The only way to know if you should apply lime and how much is by having your soil tested.
 You can test it at home using a do-it-yourself kit.
-You will get better results by sending a sample to private lab or local extension service.
+You will get better results by sending a sample to a private lab or local extension service.
 The results from a soil test will tell you how much lime to apply.

 When to Lime?